 Problem to be addressed

-In diverting traffic (including heavy and dangerous goods transport) away from Walkerston’s main street, the new bypass will increase freight capacity, provide more direct connectivity for large vehicles, increase flood resilience, improve freight efficiency, and provide safety and amenity benefits for the local residents of Walkerston.
+In diverting traffic (including heavy and dangerous goods transport) away from Walkerston’s main street, the new bypass will provide increased freight capacity, more direct connectivity for large vehicles, increased flood resilience, improved freight efficiency, and safety and amenity benefits for the local residents of Walkerston.

 Economic, social and environmental value